 OSHA's Hazard Identification Training Tool was developed by the Directorate of Standards and Guidance, with assistance from the Directorates of Training and Education and Construction, with input from industry and labor.

-Accessibility Assistance: This tool uses Unity3d Web Player and requires the use of a free plug in.
-If further assistance is needed, please contact OSHA's Directorate of Standards and Guidance at (202) 693-1950 for assistance accessing this game.
+*Accessibility Assistance: This tool uses Unity3d Web Player and requires the use of a free plug in.
+If further assistance is needed, please contact OSHA's Directorate of Standards and Guidance at (202) 693-1950 for assistance accessing ZIP materials.

 Note: Unity Web Player is not compatible with Internet Explorer 11 running in a 64 bit environment on Windows 7, 8, and 8.1.
 Please use an alternate browser such as Google Chrome when playing this game.